Checkmk/grafana-checkmk-datasource/README.md

 grafana-cli plugins install checkmk-cloud-datasource
 ```

-For the installation of the unsigned plugin, please take a look at the official [Checkmk user guide][3].
+For the installation of the unsigned plugin, please take a look at the official [Checkmk User Guide][3].

 ## Official documentation